ryanweston/rudimentary.dev/content/article/debouncing-throttling.md

 ---
 title: Debouncing & throttling
-description: A brief overview of debouncing & throttling with examples
+description: What is debouncing & throttling?
+Explained with examples in JavaScript.
 publishedAt:
 lastUpdated:
 categories: